 Before You Begin

-Before we get started using Pulumi, let’s run through a few quick steps to ensure our environment is setup correctly.
+Before you get started using Pulumi, let’s run through a few quick steps to ensure your environment is set up correctly.

 Install Pulumi on macOS through Homebrew: